AndrewBrinker/talks/cool.md

 - Buffer overflows
 - Segmentation faults

+These errors, and others like them, are common and easy to have in existing systems languages like C and C++.
+The conventional wisdom has long been that avoiding these errors will bring untenable performance penalties.
+Rust is proof that this isn't true.
+Instead of adding runtime checks to avoid these problems, Rust uses a full-featured collection of compiler checks to verify they can't happen, and then generates efficient machine code without any runtime checks.

-In this small essay I will walk through a collection of five Rust features and tools that make creating systems in Rust a joy.
-They are: Cargo (the Rust build tool and package manager), immutable-by-default variables, the trait system, the borrow checker, and pattern matching.
+In this small essay I will walk through a collection of five Rust features (Cargo, immutable-by-default variables, traits, the borrow checker, and pattern matching) that make creating systems in Rust a joy.
+They are not the only selling points for Rust, but they should provide a nice introduction to some of the wonderful things that Rust provides, and should hopefully convince you to try it out.
+If you want to know more, check out [http://rust-lang.org][rust].

 # Cargo